NorthernMechatronics/petal_imu/README.md

 ## Introduction

 This application demonstrates the use of the Bosch BMI270 IMU and the BMM350 magnetometer on the IMU Petal add on board.
-It also showcase the application of the CMSIS DSP APIs in signal processing.
+It also showcases the application of the CMSIS DSP APIs in signal processing.

 ## Requirements